Analysis | What’s the DTCC and How Did It Stop GameStop Mania?

 1. What happened?

-The Depository Trust & Clearing Corp. or DTCC, the main hub for U.S. stock markets, demanded large sums of collateral from brokerages including Robinhood that for weeks had facilitated spectacular jumps in shares such as GameStop.
-In response, Robinhood and some other trading platforms raised large sums of money to post with the DTCC to increase their backstop against losses, but also reined in the risk to themselves by banning certain trades.
+The Depository Trust & Clearing Corp., or DTCC, the main hub for U.S. stock markets, demanded large sums of collateral from brokerages including Robinhood that for weeks had facilitated spectacular jumps in shares such as GameStop.
+In response, Robinhood and some other trading platforms raised large sums of money to post with the DTCC to increase their backstop against losses.
+They also reined in the risk to themselves by banning certain trades.
 Robinhood also moved to unwind some client bets, igniting an outcry from customers.

 2. What’s a clearinghouse?